AustenLamacraft/academic-kickstart/content/post/new-rules/index.md

 By playing with the above simulation you'll quickly realise that this simple set of rules encompasses quite a variety of behavior, from ordered (the Sierpinski triangle produced by Rule 18) to chaotic (Rule 30).
 Surprisingly, Rule 110 is capable of universal computation.
 Many of the rules are not interesting at all.

 The other important point I'd like to make is that the rules, being *local*, give rise to a notion of *causality* in the dynamics.
-That is, there is a *maximal speed* at which influences can propagate.
+That is, there is a *maximal speed* at which influences can propagate, corresponding to 45 degree lines in our pictures.
 With only a small abuse of terminology, we'll often speak of a "light cone" in these systems.

 ### Adding complexity